Cryptozoology

 Age 36: Spontaneity is a raisin in the crack of the couch.
 My daughter’s eyes, a mighty green river.

-38: On most days, I’m irritated with my husband and argue relentlessly for day-to-day domestic equity.
+38: On most days, I’m irritated with my husband and argue relentlessly for domestic equity.
 A couple’s counselor advises us that it’s never good to keep count.
 I ignore her advice and tally my husband into submission.
 Good sex keeps our marriage afloat.
-He’s a seasoned musician, I tell my girlfriends, so he can do many things at once.
+He’s a seasoned musician, I tell my girlfriends, so he can do ten things at once.

 43. Back to work I go.
 Back to school she goes.
 Miraculously, we’re still married.
 It takes a year to heal.

 44. Levity outpaces bile.
 Our daughter fills the house with song and dance.
 Her bright eyes and pink cheeks are facts.
 I commit to adventuring once a week with my best friend - for five hours on Thursday nights, we do whatever the fuck we want.
-Occasionally, I dance ecstatically.
+I dance ecstatically.